 You can’t beat the joy of browsing for a new surfboard.
-Whatever excuse you tell yourself or your partner-it’s damaged, it’s old, I always wanted a red one-the thrill of buying a new board and riding that first wave is one of the best things about this sport.
+Whatever excuse you tell yourself or your partner – it’s damaged, it’s old, I always wanted a red one – the thrill of buying a new board and riding that first wave is one of the best things about surfing.

 It’s like a guitarist who insists on a new instrument every year just because the other one got a little dusty or there was a sale.